Early evolution constrained by high-$p_T$ QGP tomography

-The change in $\tau_0$ affects the average temperature along the jet path in two ways.
+The delay in transverse expansion affects the average temperature along the jet in two ways.
 First, smaller $\tau_0$ means larger initial gradients, faster build-up of flow, and faster dilution of the initial spatial anisotropy.
+Similarly, free-streaming leads to even faster build-up of flow and dilution of spatial anisotropies than early fluid-dynamical expansion.
 Second, since the initial jet production is azimuthally symmetric, and jets travel along eikonal trajectories, at early times both in- and out-of-plane jets probe the temperature of the medium almost the same way.
-The average temperature of both is almost identical at $\tau_0 = 0.2$ fm.
 Only with course of time will the spatial distribution of in- and out-of-plane jets differ, and the average temperature along their paths begins to reflect the anisotropies of the fluid temperature.
-Qualitative understanding given above is important, as it shows that the obtained conclusions are largely model independent, despite the fact that we arrived to them through our DREENA-A framework.
+This qualitative understanding indicates that the obtained conclusions are largely model independent.

-From Fig.~\ref{fig5}, we can also understand the increase in $R_{AA}$ with larger $\tau_0$ and $\tau_q$ as seen in Figs.~\ref{fig2} and~\ref{fig4}.
-Larger $\tau_0$ or $\tau_q$ cuts away the large temperature part of the profile decreasing the average temperature, and thus increasing the angular average $R_{AA}$~\cite{DREENAc,DREENAb}.

-As mentioned above, we do not include any pre-equilibrium evolution along the lines of, e.g., Refs.~\cite{vanderSchee:2013pia,Liu:2015nwa,Schenke:2019pmk, NunesdaSilva:2020bfs}.
-We do not expect pre-equilibrium evolution to destroy the sensitivity of high-$\pT$ observables to $\tau_0$~\cite{Zigic:2019sth}, but it may affect the favored value of $\tau_0$.
-As explained, reproduction of high-$\pT$ $v_2$ requires that the spatial anisotropy is not smeared away too fast.
-Since pre-equilibrium evolution is expected to reduce the anisotropy~\cite{Liu:2015nwa,Kolb:2000sd}, it is possible that when it is included the favored $\tau_0$ is even larger than seen here.